Skip to Content

 This post is sponsored by Boulevard Bikes.

-Read the entire News-Booster article here.
+Read the entire News-Star article here.

 Read about the public community meeting on the Granville Greenway on October 15 here.

 Update 10/3/24, 3:30 PM: Streetsblog asked the Chicago Department of Transportation and the 40th, 48th, and 50th wards exactly what east-west parameters are proposed for the Granville Greenway.
-(The News-Booster report said "from Kedzie [Avenue, 3200 W.] to the lake [about 930 W.]," but they're not exactly a reliable source.)
+(The News-Star report said "from Kedzie [Avenue, 3200 W.] to the lake [about 930 W.]," but they're not exactly a reliable source.)
 Here's what we got from the authorities.

 Ward boundaries along Granville: 50th, 40th, and 48th wards.
 Image: City of Chicago